Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 (strides)=
 ## Strides

-The reason so many types of indexing into arrays is able to be a [view](views-vs-copies) without a copy is that NumPy arrays aren't just a pointer to a blob of memory.
+The reason so many types of indexing into arrays are able to be a [view](views-vs-copies) without a copy is that NumPy arrays aren't just a pointer to a blob of memory.
 They are a pointer along with something called **strides**.
-The strides tell NumPy how many bytes to skip in memory along each axis to get to the next element of the array.
-This along with the **memory offset** (the address in physical memory of the first byte of data), the **shape**, and the **itemsize** (the number of bytes each element takes up, which depends on the **dtype**), determines how the corresponding memory is organized into an array.
-For example, in the `reshape` example above, `a` is just a flat 1-dimensional array whose itemsize is 8 (an `int64` takes up 8 bytes), so its strides is `(8,)`:
+The strides tell NumPy how many bytes to skip in memory along each axis to get to the next element of the array along that dimension.
+This along with the **memory offset** (the address in physical memory of the first byte of data), the **shape**, and the **itemsize** (the number of bytes each element takes up, which depends on the **dtype**) exactly determines how the corresponding memory is organized into an array.
+For example, let's start with a flat 1-dimensional array with `24` elements whose itemsize is 8 (an `int64` takes up 8 bytes).
+Its strides is `(8,)`:

 ```py
 >>> a = np.arange(24)